ucll-programming/course-material/docs/_includes/github-classroom.md

 $ git clone YOUR-FORK-URL course-material
 ```

+You may be asked to enter your Github username and password in order to continue.

+If you're running MacOS and receive an error about password authentication, you will need to [generate a personal access token](https://docs.github.com/en/enterprise-server@3.6/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+Then rerun the clone command above and use the resulting token in place of a password.

 This should create a directory named `course-material` and download the course material into that directory.

 ## Setting Up Remote Repositories